Shahriar-Shakil/Kanban-board-react-redux/README.md

 ## Features

-- Drag and drop tasks between different lists representing different stages of tasks (e.g., "To Do," "In Progress," "Done").
+- Drag and drop tasks between different lists representing different stages .
 - Add tasks to any list with a title, description, and due date.
 - Edit existing tasks to modify their title, description, or due date.
 - Delete tasks from any list.